-In aware of the inconsistent data quality of daytime and nighttime CATS retrievals, the variations of DAOD among different time windows are assessed separately for daytime and nighttime periods.
-As demonstrated in the global maps of CATS DAOD in each 3-hour local time window (Figure 3), the diurnal variability in dust loading is typically more pronounced over land than over ocean, likely due to the fact that dust over ocean is primarily transported from remote dust sources over land.
-Moreover, the variations in DAOD is more pronounced during the davtime than nighttime.
-Over the global terrestrial area during the daytime period, 32% of the 2°x2° latitude/longitude pixels exhibit statistically significant diurnal variability in DAOD (p<0.05), according to the ANOVA-based F-test, compared with 4% of the oceanic pixels.
-In sections 3.3.1-3.3.4, the daytime and nighttime diurnal cycle of DAOD over North Africa and Middle East, Asia, North America, and the Southern Hemisphere, as well as the underlying meteorological processes are discussed in detail.
-The results are presented as maps of timing and magnitude of diurnally maximum and minimum DAOD during daytime and nighttime (Figures 4-9) and diurnal cycle of mean DAOD and vertical profiles of dust/dust mixture extinction and dust/dust mixture fraction over five key dust source regions during each season (Figures 10-13).
+more pronounced during the daytime than nighttime.
+Over the global terrestrial area during the daytime period, 32%of the $2^{\circ} \times 2^{\circ}$ latitude-longitude pixels exhibit statistically significant diurnal variability in DAOD (p < 0.05), according to the ANOVA-based F test, compared with 4% of the oceanic pixels.
+In Sect.
+3.3.1-3.3.4, the daytime and nighttime diurnal cycle of DAOD over North Africa and the Middle East, Asia, North America, and the Southern Hemisphere, as well as the underlying meteorological processes, are discussed in detail.
+The results are presented as maps of timing and magnitude of diurnal maximum and minimum DAOD during daytime and nighttime (Figs. 4-9) and diurnal cycle of mean DAOD and vertical profiles of dust and dust mixture extinction and dust and dust mixture fraction over five key dust source regions during each season (Figs. 10-13).

-3.3.1 North Africa and Middle East
+3.3.1 North Africa and the Middle East

-Over North Africa and the Middle East, 57% of the terrestrial area exhibit significant diurnal variability in dust loading during the daytime period, mostly corresponding to previously identified dust sources including the Bodélé Depression, West African El Djouf, Iraqi Desert, and Rub-al Khali Desert (Ginoux et al., 2001, 2010, 2012; Prospero et al., 2002; Yu et 270 al., 2013, 2018) (Figures 4a,b, 10-13).
+Over North Africa and the Middle East, 57% of the terrestrial area exhibits significant diurnal variability in dust loading during the daytime period, mostly corresponding to previously identified dust sources, including the Bodélé Depression, West African El Djouf, Iragi desert, and Rub' al-Khali desert (Ginoux et al., 2001, 2010, 2012; Prospero et al., 2002; Yu et al., 2013, 2018) (Figs. 4a, b, 10-13).
 Over the Bodélé Depression, the world's leading dust source region, the annual average DAOD varies diurnally from 0.12 to 0.24 during the daytime, and 0.11 to 0.19 during the nighttime.
-The daytime maximum dust loading occurs shortly after sunrise during 9 am - noon local time in all seasons except boreal autumn (Figure 4a, panel 1 of Figures 10-13), associated with a peak in wind speed (panel 1 of Figures 10-13) as a result of the breakdown of nocturnal low-level jet (Fiedler et al., 2013).
-The identified morning peak in DAOD over the Bodélé 275 Depression is consistent with previous analyses based on geostationary satellite instrument SEVIRI (Chaboureau et al., 2007; Schepanski et al., 2009) and visibility observations (N'Tchavi Mbourou et al., 1997).
-The Rub-al Khali Desert in the central Arabian Peninsula displays a similar diurnal cycle of DAOD with the Bodélé Depression, with a morning peak hypothetically also associated with the break of nocturnal low-level jet.
-Over El Djouf, the second largest dust source in North Africa (Yu et al., 2018), the daytime DAOD exhibits a morning peak over the western sub-region, likely associated 280 with the break of nocturnal low-level jet (Fiedler et al., 2013; Schepanski et al., 2009), and an afternoon peak over the eastern sub-region, likely associated with the enhanced deep convection and resulting haboob dust events due to surface
+The daytime maximum dust loading occurs shortly after sunrise during 09:00-12:00 LT in all seasons except boreal autumn (Fig. 4a, 10l, 11l, 12l, and 13l), associated with a peak in wind speed (Figs. 10l, 11l, 12l, and 13l) as a result of the breakdown of the nocturnal low-level jet (Fiedler et al., 2013).
+The identified morning peak in DAOD over the Bodélé Depression is consistent with previous analyses based on the geostationary satellite instrument SEVIRI (Chaboureau et al., 2007; Schepanski et al., 2009) and visibility observations (N'Tchayi Mbourou et al., 1997).
+The Rub' al-Khali desert in the central Arabian Peninsula displays a similar diurnal cycle of DAOD to the Bodélé Depression, with a morning peak hypothetically also associated with the breakdown of the nocturnal low-level jet.
+Over El